stoimen/algorithms/README.md

 ## Algorithms

 GitHub port of my [blog posts on algorithms](http://www.stoimen.com/blog/category/algorithms/) intended to be covered on JS.
 Feel free to add algorithms written in different programming languages!

 For more info visit the [wiki page](https://github.com/stoimen/algorithms/wiki)

+## Book!

+The book is getting there ...[infographic's on github](https://github.com/stoimen/infographics)

 ***